kate-fie/syndirella/docs/source/user_guide_w_aizynth.rst

 .. attention::

-    ⚠️ This will download large model files (~750MB total) if run the first time.
+    ⚠️ This will download large model files (~750MB total) if run the first time (will take ~5 min).
 These are required to run AiZynthFinder.
 This will automatically download the required data to `[syndirella_package_path]/aizynth` directory and create the configuration file automatically.

 **Manual Setup (Alternative):**
 If you prefer manual setup: